gshs-ornl/wbstats/README.md

 #> 6 Caribbean small states
 ```

 If you are interested in only some subset of countries or regions you can pass along the specific codes to the `country` parameter.
 The country and region codes that can be passed to the `country` parameter correspond to the coded values from the `iso2c`, `iso3c`, `regionID`, `adminID`, and `incomeID` from the `countries` data frame in `wb_cachelist` or the return of `wbcache()`.
-Any values from the above columns can mixed together and passed to the same call
+Any values from the above columns can be mixed together and passed to the same call

 ``` r
 library(wbstats)